 Best Time : October to January

-Kushinagar is one of the four sacred places for Buddhists in India as this is where at the age of 81, Buddha passed away.
+Kushinagar is one of the four sacred Buddhist places in India as this is where at the age of 81, Buddha passed away.
 This is also the site of his last lesson where he said “All things must pass.
 Decay is inherent in all things”.
 The area houses the Rambhar Stupa which is said to have been built at the same place as where Buddha was cremated.
 There is also a Mahaparinirvana temple which holds a magnificent statue of Buddha in reclining position.
 Other than these, there are some temples, stupas, shrines and a museum here.
 It’s one of the most important Buddhist places in India.

 This monastery stands out not only because of its geography but also due to its generosity in the colour, glitter and sparkle that it adds to spirituality.
 The grand gold statues of Lord Buddha, ornamented with the richest tints and cultures are awe-inspiring.
 The area is also home to the second largest population of Tibetans in India, giving it a distinct Tibetan cultural influence.
 You can also buy some traditional Tibetan products here.